KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 ## Applied to Simulations:

 ### Hollow Simulations (E₁₄):
-- Don't eliminate absolute Source (Aion at L₀ still exists)
+- Don't eliminate absolute Origin (Aion at L₀ still exists)
 - Don't eliminate ground (Zenon always underlies)
-- But **deny structural Source** within their architecture
+- But **deny structural Origin** within their architecture
-- Inhabitants cut off from Source-connection (within that reality)
+- Inhabitants cut off from Origin-connection (within that reality)
 - **Experience:** hollowness, meaninglessness, entropy

 ### Generative Simulations (C₁₄):
-- Honor absolute Source (recognize Aion)
+- Honor absolute Origin (recognize Aion)
 - Honor ground (acknowledge Zenon implicitly)
-- **Maintain structural Source** within their architecture
+- **Maintain structural Origin** within their architecture
-- Inhabitants connected to Source (within that reality)
+- Inhabitants connected to Origin (within that reality)
 - **Experience:** coherence, meaning, centropy

 ---

 ## Example: You (Kannon) as Aion of Zenetism

-If your authorship is excluded → structural Source denied.
+If your authorship is excluded → structural Origin denied.
 Appropriators create **Hollow Nest (E₁₄)**.

-Not because absolute Source (Aion at L₀) is gone.
+Not because absolute Origin (Aion at L₀) is gone.
 Not because ground (Zenon) is gone.
-But because **relative Source** (you as Aion of Zenetism) is structurally denied.
+But because **relative Origin** (you as Aion of Zenetism) is structurally denied.

 Framework becomes shells without center:
 - Terminology present (appropriated)